markaren/E-book_cpp/Chapter3/types_refs_ptrs.md

 int age = 25; // Declaring an integer variable 'age' and initializing it with the value 25
 ```

 Copies of these variables result in independent instances, each with its own data.
 Therefore, if you create a copy of a value type variable, changes to one copy won't affect the others.

 > Note: In C++, whenver you return or assign to a value-type, a copy is created.

 ## References
 A reference in C++ is an alias or an alternate name for an existing variable.
 It allows you to access and modify the original variable's value indirectly.
+That is, changes made through the reference affect the original data.
-References are declared using the & symbol and must be initialized when declared.
+References are declared using the `&` symbol and must be initialized when declared.
 They are often used as function parameters to avoid copying large objects.
 Here's an example:

 ```cpp
 int x = 42;